Nibedita84/Git-Assignment/README.md

 ### demonstrate 15 basic Github commands with explanation and screenshot
 #### 1. git init  - this command initializes git repositories
-image.png

 #### 2. git status - this command checks whether the repositories have been updated and if the files are  tracked or not.
-image.png

 #### 3. git add "filename" or git add . - this command gets the files to be tracked. we can either add individual files one by one or we can use "add ." to track multiple files
-image.png

-#### 4. git commit - this command pushes the file and changes to the statging environment and only these changes go to prod when we give the command for push
+#### 4. git commit -m "message" - this command pushes the file and changes to the statging environment and only these changes go to prod when we give the command for push